mfournier01/mfournier.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD candidate at Hamburg Universität where I work on magnetohydrodynamical simulations of galaxy clusters.
-My main topic of interest is the multiphase nature of the intracluster medium and the interaction between feedback from supermassive black holes, thermal instabilities and magnetic fields.
-To explore these questions, I use advanced numerical methods and run GPU-accelerated simulations on supercomputers.
 When I'm not working, I enjoy bouldering, playing the drums, attending concert and practicing photography.